 The Planning Ahead Guide

-The Planning Ahead Guide: How to Establish an Advance Exit Plan to Protect Your Clients' Interest in the Event of Your Disability, Retirement or Death
+The Planning Ahead Guide: How to Establish an Advance Exit Plan to Protect Your Clients' Interests in the Event of Your Disability, Retirement or Death

 It is not easy to think about circumstances that could render you unable to continue practicing law.
 Unfortunately, accidents, illness, disability, planned or unplanned retirement, and untimely death are events which do occur.
 Under any of these circumstances, your clients’ interests, as well as your own, must be protected.